-The 26th Annual Graduate Student Symposium in Art History will be held February 26, 2021, online and hosted by UA.
-A Call for Papers has been issued.
-Deadline is December 18, 2020.
+The 26th Annual Graduate Student Symposium in Art History will be held on February 26, 2021, online and hosted by UA.
+For a schedule of speakers and registration information, go to this page.

 The 24th Annual Graduate Student Symposium in Art History was held March 1, 2019, on UA’s campus.
 The symposium’s keynote speaker will be Dr. Catherine Zuromskis, Assistant Professor of Fine Art in the School of Photographic Arts and Sciences at Rochester Institute of Technology.

 The 23rd Annual Graduate Student Symposium in Art History was held February 23, 2018 on UAB’s campus.
 For information about the program, visit our Art History Symposium Archives.